isi-nlp/ulf-tokenizer/v1.3.9/README.txt

 -----------------------------------------------------------------

+Changes in version 1.3.9:
+- More improvements in handling of Cyrillic text, especially punctuation at start end end of words and splitting Cyrillic words such as сізден.Алдын (using capitalization).
+- Better handling of Numero sign, Middle dot, Bullet Changes in version 1.3.8:
+- Better handling of Cyrillic text, especially name initials.
 Changes in version 1.3.7:
 - Better handling of Cyrillic text, especially hyphenated tokens.
 - Better handling of some em/en-dashes, replacement character at beginning or end of token.